Links

 Optionally, you can give:

---key-data [privateKey] the private key data, if you want to use inline.
-This command is use when you use external source to store your code or for test purpose.
-The command will print your ivSessionKey and the encrypted zip, you can use it with the
+--key [/path/to/my/private_key] the path of your private key. --key-data [privateKey] the private key data, if you want to use inline.
+The command will print your ivSessionKeyy and generate an encrypted zip, to use it with the upload command or decryt command.

 Decrypt